Nov 15 GB elections: Bilawal leading poll campaign from the front

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 ISLAMABAD: The campaign of the Pakistan Muslim League-Nawaz (PML-N) for the Gilgit-Baltistan Legislative Assembly (GBLA) elections on November 15 has so far been non-existent, mainly because of the absence in the region of its frontline national leaders.
-The PML-N had swept the previous 2015 polls in Gilgit-Baltistan, writes Tariq Butt.
+The PML-N had swept the previous 2015 polls in Gilgit-Baltistan.

 In sharp contrast to the PML-N, the Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari has been running a full-throttled election campaign in the area for the past week and will stay in GB for another two weeks.
 The fact that he has been addressing rallies in every part of GB and leading the campaign from the front has buoyed the PPP rank and file in the area.